 Since tourism is an activity in which mobility plays the key role, developments in transport are a matter of fundamental concern to the tourist.
 In this respect the Community has already done a great deal for tourism.
 Economic integration has had a marked effect on communications within the Community.
-Road, rail and air links are becoming better adapted to the needs of the continent and motorways no longer stop a few kilometers from the frontier and give rise to bottlenecks, as was formerly their wont.
-To be sure, much still remains to be done, as the Commission pointed out in its communication of November 1979 on the Community's role in the development of transport infrastructures, but we must not understate what has already been accomplished for the various modes of transport.
+Road, rail and air links are becoming better adapted to the needs of the continent and motorways no longer stop a few kilometres from the frontier and give rise to bottlenecks, as was formerly their wont.
+To be sure, much still remains to be done, as the

+Commission pointed out in its communication of November 1979 on the Community's role in the development of transport infrastructures, but we must not understate what has already been accomplished for the various modes of transport.

-1. Passenger transport by road
+Passenger transport by road

 Free access to the market for passenger transport by road is an objective of the transport policy of the Community.
 As long ago as July 1966, Regulation No 117/66 on the introduction of common rules for the international carriage of passengers by coach and bus provided that occasional coach and bus services should be exempt from the requirement of authorization by any Member State except the one where the vehicle is registered.
-Since occasional services are preeminently tourist services, Regulation No 117/66 has played a vital role in the development of tourism within the Community12.
+Since occasional services are pre-eminently tourist services, Regulation No 117/66 has played a vital role in the development of tourism within the Community.
+12

-Regulation No 517/72 of 28 February 1972 laid down common rules for regular and special regular services by coach and bus between Member States13.
-It standardized the procedures for drawing up and issuing authorizations to operate such services, and provided the authorities with standard means of checking the development of the market and obtaining the information needed to assess applications for the operation of a service.
-In a Regulation of 20 December 1977 amending Regulation No 517/72, the Council also simplified the administrative formalities governing regular services between port areas served by a regular sea transport service14.
+Regulation No 517/72 of 28 February 1972 laid down common rules for regular and special regular services by coach and bus between Member States.13 It standardized the procedures for drawing up and issuing authorizations to operate such services, and provided the authorities with standard means of checking the development of the market and obtaining the information needed to assess applications for the operation of a service.
+In a Regulation of 20 December 1977 amending Regulation No 517/72, the Council also simplified the administrative formalities governing regular services between port areas served by a regular sea transport service.14 to facilitate and rationalize the organization of services and to simplify controls.
+By liberalizing the administrative systems, the agreement will do much to further the development of tourism.
+It is the first measure in this field that goes beyond the geographical frontiers of the Community and lays down rules that are binding for non-member countries as well.

 Also on 28 February 1972, in Regulation No 516/72, the Council laid down common rules for shuttle services by coach and bus between Member States.
-This Regulation, too, is very important for the tourist industry, since shuttle services are those services that carry prearranged groups of passengers from the same place of departure to the same destination in repeated outward and return journeys15.
+This Regulation, too, is very important for the tourist industry, since shuttle services are those services that carry pre-arranged groups of passengers from the same place of departure to the same destination in repeated outward and return journeys.15

 Farther afield, the agreement between the Community, Austria, Spain, Finland, Norway, Portugal, Sweden, Switzerland and Turkey (ASOR) signed in May 1982 will have a positive effect on tourism between those countries with respect to occasional international services carrying passengers by coach or bus.
-That agreement is designed to eliminate existing differences of administration, to facilitate and rationalize the organization of services and to simplify controls.
-By liberalizing the administrative systems, the agreement will do much to further the development of tourism.
-It is the first measure in this field that goes beyond the geographical frontiers of the Community and lays down rules that are binding for non-member countries as well.
+That agreement is designed to eliminate existing differences of administration,

-2. Railway passenger transport
+Railway passenger transport